nova-rey/Crapssim-control/docs/report_schema.md

 - `metadata.validation_engine` is mandatory and reflects `VALIDATION_ENGINE_VERSION`.
 - `metadata.run_flags.values` captures the effective booleans used during the run.
 - `metadata.run_flags.sources` records whether each flag came from the default, spec, or CLI overrides.
+- `metadata.deprecations` lists any deprecated spec keys that were migrated or ignored in favor of canonical names during load.
 - `source_files.report` may be omitted when the report is returned in-memory.

 ⸻